Improvisation and Playing by Ear

 Casual or regular lessons

 You can start with just a one-hour lesson, at a casual rate, or book weekly lessons to help you.
-You may find you already know more than you think!
+Find out more about Susan’s fees and terms and conditions here.

 Find out more